-Everyone needs to bring an evening snack (or bag dinner), a flashlight, a sleeping bag, a pillow, and if you like, a mat.
+All attendees will need to bring an evening snack (or bag dinner), a flashlight, a sleeping bag, a pillow, and if you like, a mat.
 You will be sleeping on the gallery floor.
 Camping pads, yoga or foam mats, and/or extra blankets are suggested.
-Inflatable air mattresses are not permitted.
+Inflatable air mattresses and cots are not permitted in order to maintain a safe emergency egress.
 If you cannot sleep on the floor and/or have a back injury we do not recommend attending.

 - Scavenger hunt